forgoty/django-blog/README.md

+#On development
-A simple blog engine writen with Django framework
+A simple blog engine writen with Django framework and Bootstrap front-end